tarantool/doc/doc/platform/storage/wal_extensions.rst

 WAL extensions
 ==============

+..  admonition:: Enterprise Edition
+    :class: fact

-WAL extensions available in Tarantool Enterprise Edition allow you to add auxiliary information to each :ref:`write-ahead log <internals-wal>` record.
+    WAL extensions are available in the `Enterprise Edition <https://www.tarantool.io/compare/>`_ only.

+WAL extensions allow you to add auxiliary information to each :ref:`write-ahead log <internals-wal>` record.
 For example, you can enable storing an old and new tuple for each CRUD operation performed.
 This information might be helpful for implementing a CDC (Change Data Capture) utility that transforms a data replication stream.